Canon 1D vs Nikon D5600

-The Canon EOS-1D and the Nikon D5600 are two digital cameras that were officially introduced, respectively, in September 2001 and November 2016.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D) and an APS-C sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Nikon provides 24 MP.
+The Canon EOS-1D and the Nikon D5600 are two digital cameras that were revealed to the public, respectively, in September 2001 and November 2016.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D) and an APS-C (D5600) sensor.
+The Canon has a resolution of 4.1 megapixels, whereas the Nikon provides 24 MP.

-The physical size and weight of the Canon 1D and the Nikon D5600 are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Canon 1D and the Nikon D5600 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1D – represents the basis for the calculations across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5600 is considerably smaller (51 percent) than the Canon 1D.
 Moreover, the D5600 is substantially lighter (71 percent) than the 1D.
 It is worth mentioning in this context that the 1D is splash and dust resistant, while the D5600 does not feature any corresponding weather-sealing.